|askPauline's Homeschool Info||askPauline's Guide to Homeschooling in PA

 "Such documentation [the portfolio (log, samples of work, and test scores) and evaluator’s report] …shall be provided to the public school district of residence superintendent at the conclusion of each public school year."

 and in grades three, five and eight

 Generally speaking, I interpret the law to mean that the portfolio as a whole should ”demonstrate that appropriate education is occurring”.
 (Other people have different interpretations.)
 The log is one tool to use to demonstrate appropriate ed.
 The work samples, test scores, and anything else you put in your portfolio are other tools.
 You will need to find a way to comply with the log requirement that fits well with how you school, and that is easy for you to keep up with.
-You will also need to consider what information you are willing to share with your district.
+You will need to consider what information you are willing to share with your evaluator.
+You may also wish to consider what kind of documentation you want to keep for other reasons, including the rare chance that someone would challenge your home education program.
 I strongly suggest that you read the law for yourself and read a number of interpretations before you decide what approach your family will be using.

 There are many different ways to keep a log.
-Before choosing the style of log that is right for you, please read the law, consider the various interpretations of the log requirement, talk to your evaluator, and determine general practice in your district.
-Consider whether your portfolio as a whole will allow the superintendent to determine that an appropriate education (instruction in the required subjects for the time required, and sustained progress in the overall program) has taken place.
+Before choosing the style of log that is right for you, please read the law, consider the various interpretations of the log requirement, talk to your evaluator, and consider how you would respond if your home education program is challenged.
+Consider whether your portfolio as a whole will allow the evaluator to determine that an appropriate education (instruction in the required subjects for the time required, and sustained progress in the overall program) has taken place.

-I cannot tell you what your particular evaluator or district will expect -- only they can tell you that.
+I cannot tell you what your particular evaluator will expect -- only they can tell you that.

 So according to the law, the log is a "log, made contemporaneously with the instruction, which designates by title the reading materials used".
 Different people interpret this clause in quite different ways.